dr4fters/dr4ft/README.md

 ### Docker

-You can also create a Docker image and run that in a container:
+You can also create a Docker image and run the app in a container:
 1) Install [Docker](https://www.docker.com/)
 2) Build the container:<br>
 `docker build -t dr4ft-app .`